 It should be said that switching to brown rice is not going to save the world.
 It’s not the number one most important thing for you to do to green your life, or even to green your culinary habits, but it’s a step.
 As the Chinese proverb goes: One step at a time is good walking.

 Story by Tobin Hack.
 This article originally appeared in Plenty in June 2008.
-This story was added to MNN.com in July 2009.
+This story was added to MNN.com.